Jomsaruj/refactoring/README.md

 ## SecretMEMO Refactoring

 #### Problem
+This is an example of duplicate code(one of the sign for refactoring).
 You have a temporary variable(CipherChar) that’s assigned the result of a simple expression and you place the result of an expression in a local variable for later use in your code.

-#### Solution
-You can implement 2 techniques to solve this problem.
-Which are [inline temp](https://refactoring.guru/inline-temp) and [replace temp with Query](https://refactoring.guru/replace-temp-with-query).

 #### Before refactor